chdprimary/bowling-score-tracker/README.md

 ## dependencies
-1. Python 3.6 (project uses f-string syntax)
+1. Python 3.6 (project uses f-string syntax, which was introduced in 3.6)
 2. Django 1.11

 To run the end-to-end tests, you'll need: